 Recognition

-Achieving Official Recognition
+Official Recognition of Latin Americans

-Following 10 years of work to achieve the official recognition of Latin Americans as an ethnic minority in the UK in some boroughs, and for Spanish and Portuguese to be recognised as community languages, we will continue to pursue this at the local and national level.
+and for Spanish and Portuguese to be recognised as community languages, we will continue to pursue this at the local and national level.
 This will enable better data and knowledge about the Latin American population, improve their access to statutory services, and increase visibility and awareness of Latin American communities.

-A History of Migration and Community Formation
+History of Migration and Community Formation

-As the second fastest growing non-EU migrant population in London and the eighth largest non-UK born population, over 250,000 Latin Americans in the UK have arrived in waves and made their lives in the country since the 1970s.
 Beginning with Chileans escaping persecution during the dictatorship of Augusto Pinochet, and later on in the 1980s and towards the end of the millennium with Colombian migrants fleeing turmoil at home, the influx from the region has incrementally led to the formation of highly diverse and culturally rich communities in the UK.

 While the community has traditionally concentrated in London, there has been movement and new pockets of Latin American communities emerging beyond in other parts of the country, particularly in Manchester, Leeds, Brighton, as well as more broadly in Scotland and Wales.
 Notably, the vast majority of public knowledge on Latin Americans has come from the buzzing cultural and economic contribution of Latin restaurants, businesses, festivals, and other initiatives that have sprung out where the community exists.
 Yet an important frontier remains in terms of the visibility of Latin Americans in the face of public institutions and policy making.